smlhelp/book/src/concepts/poly.md

 ## Other Forms of Polymorphism

-Note that the polymorphism demonstrated by `length` is of a different flavor than that of `+`, `*`, or other overloaded functions.
-The overloading of basic arithmetic functions to work on ints and reals is more in line with what might be referred to as "ad hoc" polymorphism, which is merely the compatibility of a single operator with several possibly heterogeneous implementation, with the precise implementation being chosen by context (such as type, in this case).
-Ad hoc polymorphism is noticeably more inelegant than parametric polymorphism, but it is useful in the cases that you only have a small subset of types to extend an operator to.

-A similar idea of extending functions to only subsets of types is exhibited by _equality types_, which are a behind-the-scenes process that you have already been exposed to.
+A similar idea of extending functions to working on many types is exhibited by _equality types_, which are a behind-the-scenes process that you have already been exposed to.
 Consider the type of the function `=` - the equality operator.
 Clearly, it cannot have type `'a * 'a -> bool`, since some types don't make